 We discussed ‘Timeframes in chapter 3.
 I would request you to read through it again to refresh your memory.

 Selecting the timeframe while scanning for trading opportunities is perhaps one of the biggest confusion a newbie technical analyst has.
-There are many timeframes you can choose from – 1 minute, 5 minutes, 10 minutes, 15 minutes, EOD, Weekly, Monthly, and Yearly.
-It is quite easy to get confused with this.
+You can choose many timeframes from – 1 minute, 5 minutes, 10 minutes, 15 minutes, EOD, Weekly, Monthly, and Yearly.
+It is quite easy to get confused about this.

 As a thumb rule, the higher the timeframe, the more reliable the trading signal is.
-For example a ‘Bullish Engulfing’ pattern on the 15 minute timeframe is far more reliable than a ‘Bullish Engulfing’ pattern on a 5 minute timeframe.
-So keeping this in perspective, one has to choose a timeframe based on the intended length of the trade.
+For example, a ‘Bullish Engulfing’ pattern on the 15-minute timeframe is far more reliable than a ‘Bullish Engulfing’ pattern on a 5-minute timeframe.
+Keeping this in perspective, one has to choose a timeframe based on the intended length of the trade.

-So how do you decide your intended length of your trade?
+So how do you decide the intended length of your trade?

-If you are starting out fresh or if you are not a seasoned trader I would suggest you avoid day trading.
-Start with trades with an intention to hold the trade for a few days.
+If you are starting fresh or not a seasoned trader, I suggest you avoid day trading.
+Start with trades to hold the trade for a few days.
 This is called ‘Positional Trading’ or ‘Swing Trading’.
 An active swing trader usually keeps his trading position open for a few days.
-The best look back period for a swing trader is 6 months to 1 year.
+The best lookback period for a swing trader is 6 months to 1 year.

 Once you are comfortable with holding trades over multiple days, graduate yourself to ‘Day Trading’.
 My guess is, your transition from a positional trader to a day trader will take some time.
 Needless to say for a dedicated and disciplined trader, the transition period is remarkably lesser.

 Look back period is simply the number of candles you wish to view before taking a trading decision.
-For instance, a look back period of 3 months means you are looking at today’s candle in the backdrop of at least the recent 3 months data.
-By doing this you will develop a perspective on today’s price action with reference to last 3 months price action.
+For instance, a lookback period of 3 months means you are looking at today’s candle in the backdrop of at least the recent 3 months data.
+By doing this, you will develop a perspective on today’s price action concerning last 3 months price action.

 For swing trading opportunities, what is the ideal look back period?
-From my experience, I would suggest that a swing trader should look for at least 6 months to 1 year data.
-Likewise a scalper is better off looking at last 5 days data.
+From my experience, I would suggest that a swing trader should look for at least 6 months to 1-year data.
+Likewise, a scalper is better off looking at the last 5 days data.

 19.4 – The opportunity universe

 There are roughly about 6000 listed stocks in the Bombay Stock Exchange (BSE) and close to about 2000 listed stocks in the National Stock Exchange (NSE).
-Does it make sense for you to scan for opportunities across these thousands of stocks, on a daily basis?
+Does it make sense for you to scan for opportunities across these thousands of stocks, daily?
 Obviously not.
-Over a period of time you need to identify a set of stocks that you are comfortable trading.
+Over a period of time, you need to identify a set of stocks that you are comfortable trading.
 These set of stocks would constitute your “Opportunity Universe’.
-On a daily basis you scan your opportunity universe to identify trading opportunities.
+Daily, you scan your opportunity universe to identify trading opportunities.

 Here are some pointers to select stocks to build your opportunity universe:

-If you find it difficult to find stocks that comply with the above points, I would advise you to simply stick to the Nifty 50 or the Sensex 30 stocks.
+If you find it difficult to find stocks that comply with the above points, I would advise you to stick to the Nifty 50 or the Sensex 30 stocks.
 These are called the index stocks.
-Index stocks are carefully selected by the exchanges, this selection process ensures they comply with many points including the ones mentioned above.
+The exchanges carefully select index stocks; this selection process ensures they comply with many points, including those mentioned above.